workeffortwaste/gsap-video-export/README.md

 The example above will select the `SVG` element on the page, with the resulting video resized and automatically padded to `1080x1080`.

-As the `SVG` element itself is not 1080 pixels in either direction it will ultimately be scaled up to hit the target resolution.
+As the `SVG` element itself is not 1080 pixels in either direction it will ultimately be scaled up to hit the target resolution losing quality.

 Using the `--scale` `-z` you can supply a scale factor allowing you to capture the element at a much higher resolution resulting in better video quality.